 Budget Accommodation in Monaco

-First things first—if you’re traveling to Monaco on a budget, don’t plan on spending the night there.
-This is by far the quickest way to burn a hole through your pocket.
+First things first: If you’re traveling to Monaco on a budget, don’t plan on spending the night there.
+This is one of the quickest ways to burn a hole through your pocket.

 Instead, book a hostel or Airbnb in a nearby town in France.
 Remember, Monaco is smaller than one square mile.
 Traveling to and from France is easy peasy.